Managing Cholesterol with Healthy Eating Habits

 Cholesterol is produced by the liver and is important for creating cellular integrity, hormones, vitamin D, and bile acids.
 But, too much can be a problem because it may cause fatty deposits in the blood stream.
 When these fatty deposits break off, it can float to the heart to cause a heart attack or brain to cause a stroke.

-What we eat will affect risk factors and well as directly change blood cholesterol levels.
-Changing how we eat is a challenge, but there are a few things we can do that may make it easier to accomplish.
+What we eat will affect risk factors and as well as directly change blood cholesterol levels.
+Changing how we eatcan be a challenge, but there are a few things we can do that may make it easier to accomplish.

 1. Understand that we will have ups and downs and lifestyle changes are better than going on a diet.
 Also, changing eating habits in a way that is slow and tolerable is often better than going on a crash diet, unless it is absolutely necessary due to health concerns.